 Video Ads

-Sponsored Video Ads on Instagram allows you to demonstrate your product, or showcase a full product line.
+Sponsored Video Ads on Instagram allow you to demonstrate your product or showcase a full product line.
 Effective CTAs are an important element of video ads.
-Make sure that your video is not pixelated or distorted and add relatable audio.
+Make sure that your video is not pixelated or distorted, and add relatable audio.
 You can add Instagram’s add-on fun tools as well.

-You can place your video ads on Instagram Feed, Instagram Stories and Instagram Explore.
-The duration of the In-feed videos and Explore are up to 2 minutes.
+You can place your video ads on Instagram Feed, Instagram Stories, and Instagram Explore.
+The duration of the In-feed videos and Explore is up to 2 minutes.
 For Stories, they display the video for up to 15 seconds.
-If your video is longer than 15 seconds, Instagram automatically cuts the video in 15 seconds segments.
+If your video is longer than 15 seconds, Instagram automatically cuts the video into 15-second segments.
 The viewer has to click “ Continue Watching”.

 Carousel Ads